mialana/amyliu.dev/src/content/projects/PAPAYA/index.md

 ##### Developer-Facing Documentation

-To ensure smooth adoption by a large, multidisciplinary team, I integrated **Swagger/OpenAPI** documentation into the backend:
+To wrap things up in Django, I integrated **Swagger/OpenAPI** documentation into the backend to ensure smooth adoption by our large, multidisciplinary team.

 - `/docs` – Auto-generated reference of all endpoints, expected schemas, and return types
 - `/playground` – Interactive API testing interface directly in the browser
   ![Swagger](assets/swagger.png)

-This was particularly useful for downstream developers:
+Although I've interacted [Swagger](https://swagger.io/docs/) in the past, it's always been extremely downstream in the pipeline, such as a third-party hobbyist developer.
+Setting it up in this project, I realized such documentation tools are extremely necessary in team workflows.
+As we were all working simultaneously on our own rigorous features, often times one person's progress sidestepped or completely interfered with another's.
+Some examples of how Swagger instantly improved our efficiency as a collective are:

-- Those building DCC integrations could refer to `/docs` to match their shelf tools to PUT schemas
+- **Improved**: Those working on DCC (digital content creation) integration could refer to `/docs` to match finicky shelf tool programming to `PUT` schemas.
+    - **Past:** DCC team must first track down whoever is responsible for a certain endpoint in the backend to ask specifics about the route.
+Furthermore, having such different tasks at hand, core developers and DCC developers had trouble understanding bug descriptions or platform-specific vocabulary.
-- The frontend team leveraged `/playground` to test response formats and preview integration behavior
+- **Improved**: The frontend team leveraged `/playground` to test response formats and preview integration behavior.
+    - **Past:** Frontend team must keep both backend and frontend servers running developer builds simultaneously, often with complex, hard-coded network connections between them.

-By combining clear access logic with modular API design and strong developer support, the check-in/check-out system became a reliable component for team-wide collaboration.
+By combining clear access logic with modular API design and strong developer support, the check-in / check-out system became a reliable component for team-wide collaboration.

 ### Custom USD Structure

-To support a collaborative, multi-contributor pipeline, we developed a custom USD asset structure organized around **contrib-based layering**.
-We enjoyed that this structure innately reflected the way our team worked: different members would contribute geometry, material, and organizational logic over time, and our directory layout needed to support that flow with clarity and modularity.
+On the USD front, to support our pipeline, we developed a custom USD asset structure organized around the idea of `contrib`-based module layers.
+We personally found it very satisfying that this structure innately reflected the way our team worked: different members could _contribute_ schemas for geometry, material, tags, dependencies, and virtually anything and everything, over time, and our directory layout would instantly support that new flow.

-The structure was tailored to our own needs but also took **inspiration from established practices** — in particular, NVIDIA’s [_da Vinci’s Workshop_ dataset](https://docs.omniverse.nvidia.com/usd/latest/usd_content_samples/davinci_workshop.html), which also uses a `contrib/` pattern to separate layers by functionality.
-That reference helped reinforce our decision to adopt a flexible but standardized way of handling composition.
+In our design process, we made sure to take **inspiration from established practices** — i.e. NVIDIA’s [_da Vinci’s Workshop_ dataset](https://docs.omniverse.nvidia.com/usd/latest/usd_content_samples/davinci_workshop.html), which also uses a `contrib/` pattern to separate layers by functionality.
+Discovering that reference helped reinforce our decision to structure our assets this way.

 #### Directory Layout